Rushyo/Vismuta/README.md

 It can also zip multiple files and automatically unzip them (presently GUI only), run a single file as SYSTEM automatically using a built-in copy of PSExec, or inject your code directly in to the memory of the PowerShell process to avoid touching disk (NOTE: experimental and VERY dangerous).
 You can even encrypt a payload, to avoid the payload being detected by a particular aggressive IDS.

-### Example
+### Examples

+To write out a PowerShell script to deploy incognito.exe on the remote system:

+`./VismutaCLI -p incognito.exe > copyandpasteme.txt`

-To write out a PowerShell script to deploy and run incognito.exe as SYSTEM user, with an obfuscated filename:
+To write out a PowerShell script to deploy and run incognito.exe as SYSTEM user, with obfuscated variables and filenames:

-`VismutaCLI -p incognito.exe -s -x > copyandpasteme.txt`
+`./VismutaCLI -p incognito.exe -s -x > copyandpasteme.txt`

 ### Usage Notes